-ARV-110 for the Treatment of Men with Metastatic Castration-Resistant Prostate Cancer
+Bavdegalutamide for the Treatment of Men with Metastatic Castration-Resistant Prostate Cancer

-We are developing ARV-110, an orally bioavailable, AR degrading PROTAC targeted protein degrader, for the treatment of men with metastatic castration-resistant prostate cancer, or mCRPC.
-We have chosen AR degradation as our initial therapeutic focus due to the well-documented biology of AR signaling as the principal driver of this cancer.
-ARV-110 has demonstrated activity in preclinical models of AR overexpression and AR mutations, both common mechanisms of resistance to current standard-of-care agents in men with prostate cancer.
-We believe that the differentiated PROTAC pharmacology of ARV-110, including its iterative activity, has the potential to translate into significantly improved clinical outcomes over current standard-of-care agents.
+We are developing bavdegalutamide, an orally bioavailable, AR degrading PROTAC targeted protein degrader, for the treatment of men with mCRPC.
+Bavdegalutamide demonstrated activity in preclinical models of AR overexpression and AR mutations, both common mechanisms of resistance to current standard-of-care agents in men with prostate cancer.
+We believe that the differentiated PROTAC pharmacology of bavdegalutamide, including its iterative activity, has the potential to translate into significantly improved clinical outcomes over current standard-of-care agents.